bohmanart/1up-js/README.md

 To call oneself a front-end developer these days means that the skillset to be proficient consists of HTML, CSS and JavaScript.
 This project aims to help jumpstart the learning of the latter.

-## Goals

-- become comfortable at understanding and using JS
-- be able to have a voice and contribute to how JS is used in projects

 ## The Plan

 - Reading (books, articles)